Nuvola di Pecora - An Italian Sheep's Milk Cheese

 Here comes a semi-soft sheep’s milk cheese from Northern Italy that’s rustic in style with a creamy and meaty flavor.
 Somewhat hard to find, Nuvola di Pecora or “Sheep’s Cloud” comes from the Emilia-Romagna region of Italy between the Appenine Mountains and the River Po.

-Aged for about thirty days so it can develop its thin, bloomy rind, Nuvola di Pecora cheese has a firm but pliable texture.
-It’s produced in 3 pounds squares and has a ivory interior.
-Taste wise; it is somewhat mild with just a touch of sheep flavor.
+Aged for about thirty days to develop its thin, bloomy rind, Nuvola di Pecora cheese has a firm but pliable texture.
+It’s produced in 3 pounds squares and has an ivory interior.
+Taste-wise, it is somewhat mild with just a touch of sheep flavor.

-Most of the sheep’s milk cheese I’m familiar with like Manchego or Pecorino are hard cheeses with distinct sheep flavor.
-This is what makes Nuvola di Pecora so unique and somewhat rare and expensive.
+I'm familiar with most sheep’s milk cheeses, like Manchego or Pecorino, which are hard cheeses with distinct sheep flavors.
+This makes Nuvola di Pecora so unique, rare, and expensive.
 I paid $25 per pound for a small taste!

-I really enjoy sheep’s milk cheeses but they are not as popular with the rest of my family so when I can find a cheese like this that everyone will enjoy, I’m in luck.
-Even the kids thought it was “ok”.
-I’ll take “ok”.
+I enjoy sheep’s milk cheeses, but they are not as popular with the rest of my family, so when I can find a cheese like this that everyone will enjoy, I’m in luck.
+Even the kids thought it was “ok.”
+I’ll take “ok.”

 - Region: Romagna